iAsadCoder/MMM-Project/README.md

 by all the stores.
 Also some tables should had direct relationship between them.

-This the my attempt .
+# This my first time on node js and express .
 I believe that i can do much better job in future!
 Thank you!